3-Years / Full-Residency / Fully-Funded

 Our MFA program augments students’ curriculum with superior extracurricular experiences not only in creative writing, but in editing, publishing, design, arts programming, pedagogy, and community service.
 GCSU’s MFA program aligns with the university’s mission as the state’s designated Public Liberal Arts Institution, a mission ideally suited to creative writing.
 The writer, more than any artist, is a student of the liberal arts, ranging freely among the humanities, the social sciences, the fine arts, and the sciences, who works both in the classroom and in the world at large.
 Although MFA graduates pursue careers in teaching, editing, publishing, marketing, arts programming, and other fields, the MFA program's primary goal is to help talented writers improve, refine, and develop their craft and careers as authors.

 The Master of Fine Arts (MFA) in Creative Writing program offers workshops with award-winning faculty writers in creative nonfiction and memoir, poetry and fiction; students may write their thesis in fiction, poetry or creative nonfiction.
-We also offer a scriptwriting workshop and students may take this course as an elective.

 Unlike some MFA programs, we encourage students to work in other genres and to take at least one workshop in a genre other than their thesis genre.
 In addition to workshops, students take creative writing seminars in Poetry and Poetics or Prose Forms; special topics courses on journal editing, teaching writing in the schools, literary translation and other creative writing topics; as well as courses in literature and teaching pedagogy.